alcrene/latex-preprint-plus/README.md

 - A rich collection of option flags making every feature optional.
   This allows authors to turn off features that may clash with the journal’s template.
-- Additional options to set fonts, title style and page dimensions.
+- Additional options to set fonts, title style, page dimensions, running header….
+  + These are all features that are hard-coded in the original template.[^not-a-diss]
-  + This is not an all-you-can eat template.
+  + This is not, however, an all-you-can-style template.
-    The idea is to provide a few useful sets of configurations, so that authors are not locked in to using Times New Roman.
+    The idea is to provide a few useful sets of configurations, so that authors who’d rather think of other things than LaTeX styles nevertheless have a few options beyond Times New Roman font or letter-sized paper.
+  + Authors who _do_ want to think about a particular aspect of styling — be it the font style, title format, page geometry, etc. — can turn that feature off, and still benefit from not having to think about the other aspects.
 - A revised interface for specifying abstract and keywords in the preamble, and have them typeset as part of `\maketitle`.
 This is more in line with how one would prepare a manuscript using e.g. Springer-Nature’s or PNAS’ templates.
-- Added a `\supplementary` command for typesetting Supplementary material as part of the PDF.
+- A new `\supplementary` command for typesetting Supplementary material as part of the PDF.
 This allows cross-references between the main text and supplementary, while still making it easy to submit the latter to the journal as a separate file.
-  This is distinct from the `\appendix`, which is usually typeset as part of the text, just after references.
+  + This complements the `\appendix` command, which in standard classes will typeset subsequent material as part of the text, just restarted numbering.
+  + Most journals/conferences will have _either_ a supplementary or an appendix, so their templates typically define `\appendix` (or the `appendix` package) to work with their style.
+Having both `\appendix` and `\supplementary` commands allows us to provide both layout formats; it also allows you to use both, for those cases where it would make sense.[^why-both]

-Under the hood, the style file has been completely rewritten in LaTeX3 syntax, which is how we are able to provide all of these options without it becoming an unmaintainable mess.
+Under the hood, the style file has been completely rewritten in LaTeX3 syntax,[^modern-latex] which is how we are able to provide all of these options without it becoming an unmaintainable mess.
-In fact, the organization into separate files makes it _easier_ to maintain, despite the variety of options.
+In fact, the organization into separate files arguably makes it _easier_ to maintain, despite the variety of options.
 For example, font options are easily added to `preprint+fonts.sty` by emulating one of the code blocks already there, and then adding a corresponding option under `font .choice:` in `preprint.sty`.

 ![](side-by-side_thumbnails.png)